Computer Science Division

 University of California, Berkeley

 Research interests.
 Computer security, especially security of large-scale systems and networks.
 Applications of static and dynamic program analysis to computer security.
-I am currently working on software security, smartphone security, electronic voting, and other topics.
-In the past, I have worked on wireless security, sensor network security, and applied cryptography.
+I am currently working on security for wearable devices, smartphone security, and other topics in computer security.
+I have worked on software security, electronic voting, wireless security, sensor network security, and applied cryptography.

 Projects.
 I'm part of Berkeley's security research group.
 I am PI for SCRUB, the Intel Science and Technology Center for Secure Computing, and for the DHOSA project.
 I am also an active member of the TRUST and ACCURATE centers, and I'm part of the Science of Security project.
 In the past, I was a co-founder of the ISAAC research group.

 Publications.
 My technical papers and publications are all available online.
 Some of my technical talks are also available, too.